Western Norway, Norway: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-October in Western Norway is brisk and extremely rainy.
-The average overnight temperatures in the area are in the 30s F (single digits C).
-It tends to rain most days.
-It also snows about a third of the time.
+November in Western Norway is very cold, very snowy and very rainy.
+The average overnight temperatures in the area are in the low 30s F (single digits below 0 C).
+It tends to rain about half of the time.
+It also snows about half of the time.
 But the colder weather doesn't bring low humidity, which is in the 70% to 80% range on average.

 What to wear/what to pack: